jaredthecoder/awesome-vehicle-security/README.md

 - [Car Hacking on the Cheap](http://www.ioactive.com/pdfs/IOActive_Car_Hacking_Poories.pdf) -  A whitepaper from Chris Valesek and IOActive on hacking your car when you don't have a lot of resources at your disposal.
 - [Car Hacking: The definitive source](http://illmatics.com/carhacking.html) - Charlie Miller and Chris Valasek publish all tools, data, research notes, and papers for everyone for free
 - [Car Hacking on the cheap](https://community.rapid7.com/community/transpo-security/blog/2017/02/08/car-hacking-on-the-cheap) - Craig Smith wrote a brief article on working with Metasploit’s HWBrige using ELM327 Bluetooth dongle
+- [How to Build a Portable Hacking Station with a Raspberry Pi and Kali Linux](https://lifehacker.com/how-to-build-a-portable-hacking-station-with-a-raspberr-1739297918) - Thorin Klosowski writes about using a Raspberry Pi as an on-the-move car hacking device.

 ## Presentations